-2 On the date as at which this compilation was prepared, the Sentence Administration (Interstate Transfer of Community Based Sentences) Act 2009 s.
-3-6 and Pt.
-2-6 had not come into operation.
-They read as follows:

 3. Purpose of Act

 The purpose of this Act is to allow community based sentences imposed in participating jurisdictions to be transferred, by registration, between participating jurisdictions.

 4. Application of the Act

 (1) This Act applies only to community based sentences imposed by courts on adults, or persons to which the Young Offenders Act 1994 section 50A applies, convicted or found guilty of offences.